 Check out Amy's latest book, Right Here, Right Now: The Practice of Christian Mindfulness (2017).
 Looking over the popular landscape of mindfulness movement, you might never know that mindfulness is part of Christian tradition.
 In this book Amy traces ancient mindfulness practice throughout Christian history and offers step-by-step instructions for practicing mindfulness today.

-Dr. Amy G. Oden is Visiting Professor of Early Church History and Spirituality at Saint Paul School of Theology in Oklahoma City, OK.
-She has served on the faculties of Oklahoma City University and Wesley Theological Seminary where she also served as Dean.
+Dr. Amy G. Oden is a Professor of Early Church History and Spirituality, currently teaching for several seminaries.
+She has served on the faculties of Oklahoma City University, Saint Paul School of Theology and Wesley Theological Seminary where she also served as Dean.
 She holds a Ph.D. in Religious Studies from Southern Methodist University and a baccalaureate in Letters from University of Oklahoma.

 Born and raised on the prairies of Oklahoma, Amy has found her spiritual home under the wide-open sky.
 Her passion is to introduce spiritual practices that can ground and nourish lives for justice in the world.

 Amy teaches theology, history of Christianity and spiritual formation, walking with students in learning.
 She has won teaching awards and is in demand as a speaker.

 Amy is a spiritual director, companioning people as they listen for God in day-to-day life.

 She has published 4 books that all focus on bringing voices of ancient wisdom to inform and illuminate contemporary life.